 Halloween is coming quickly, and this creepy/crazy/awesome holiday is a perfect opportunity to have some fun entertaining your leads and customers.
-It goes without saying (but I’ll say it anyway) that if they’re entertained, they’re more likely to remember you and engage with your brand.
+It goes without saying that if they’re entertained, they’re more likely to remember you and engage with your brand.
 That win is better (okay, almost better) than free candy.

 Choose your own spooky adventure

 Go even further with your Halloween story by allowing your audience to interact with you and determine how the story progresses.
 How can you do that?
-Through multiple players and calls-to-action.
-Here’s how:
+Through multiple players and calls-to-action, like the examples below.

 Share a product or service message

-What about telecommunications?
-Pretty much every horror movie includes a phone that doesn’t work or one that rings off the hook with a freaky voice on the other end.
-UK mobile service provider Giffgaff even released a really clever video last year demonstrating the “horrors” of two-year contracts with a plethora of scary movie tropes.
+UK mobile service provider Giffgaff released a really clever video last year demonstrating the “horrors” of two-year contracts with a plethora of scary movie tropes.

 Sometimes a special day calls for a light-hearted fun video that acts simply as (very) top-of-funnel, brand awareness content.
 Audiences love to get inside, behind-the-scenes looks into an organization; it humanizes a brand and can help your viewers relate to you.
 These types of videos are often shared as well, and while view counts don’t always matter in the greater scheme of converting leads to customers, getting your name out there never hurts!

-You can create a haunted video that doesn’t necessarily include product messaging, like the one Vidyard released for Halloween last year:
+You can create a haunted video that doesn’t necessarily include product messaging, like the one Vidyard released for Halloween a few years back: